 Phoenix Card (Elon Student ID Card): All Elon University students are issued Phoenix Cards, the official Elon photo identification card.
 Once you have received your Elon University username and password, you are able to submit your Phoenix Card photo.
 Please submit your photo as soon as possible and before August 1.
 Instructions for submitting your photo and photo requirements are here.

 Parking.
-On August 7, students may park in the student parking lot at 208 N. Church Street, a few blocks from the law school (at the corner of Church St. and Friendly Ave.; entrance on Church St.).
+On August 6, students may park in the student parking lot at 208 N. Church Street, a few blocks from the law school (at the corner of Church St. and Friendly Ave.; entrance on Church St.).
 Students will receive Elon parking decals that day and may park free of charge in the Church Street lot throughout the academic year.
-There are currently no parking cards available for the Bellemeade city parking deck across from the law school, but if any parking cards become available, we will email the entering 1L class (if available, these cards cost approximately $65 per month).
+If you are interested in a parking space in the Bellemeade city parking deck across from the law school, keep an eye on your email in mid-July.
+The Registrar’s Office will send information regarding available spaces around that time.
+If available, parking deck cards cost approximately $65 per month.
 For students interested in utilizing public transportation, rather than driving to the law school, the school participates in the HEAT (Higher Education Area Transit) program, which allows students to ride the HEAT buses and all Greensboro city buses free of charge.
 Students will receive information about the HEAT service during Orientation.

-- Student Handbook: Students will need to read the 2017-18 Student Handbook by August 8.
+- Student Handbook: Check back for the updated handbook later this summer.
+Students will need to read the 2018-19 Student Handbook by August 6.

 - The Common Reading for the Elon Law entering class, faculty and staff is “Just Mercy” by Bryan Stevenson.
 Students should obtain a copy of the book and read it by August 8.
 Students and faculty will discuss the book during Orientation.